-When I want to plant a quantity of seeds I have collected, I amass a pile of shavings and green waste the year before which then has time to compost down and become my potting mix.
-Long term planning can save a lot of time, effort and money.
+When I want to plant a number of seeds I have collected, I amass a pile of shavings and green waste the year before which then has time to compost down and become my potting mix.
+Long-term planning can save a lot of time, effort, and money.

 3. A STITCH IN TIME SAVES NINE

-I plan my day in my head before I get up but I rarely achieve everything I want done.
-My first task and top priority is always my animals: feed, move, milk and sort for the day, then at least if my day goes askew they are ok.
+I plan my day in my head before I get up but I rarely achieve everything I want to be done.
+My first task and top priority is always my animals: feed, move, milk, and sort for the day, then at least if my day goes askew they are ok.
 After that, it is what is most important, in order.